Fast Reconfiguration of Liquid Crystal-RISs: Modeling and Algorithm Design: Performance Evaluation

 \subsection{Effective Data Rate}

 In Fig.~\ref{fig:data rate}, we plot the effective data rate given by

 where $T_c$ is the time RIS needs to reconfigure and reach $\SNR_\thr$ and $T_s$ is the time interval that RIS switches between serving the users (determined by the application scenario, e.g., delay requirement, users' mobility).
 Since there are multiple users, we plot the results based on the average $T_c$ across all users.
 When $T_s$ is smaller than this average value, the effective data rate $R$ is zero for both algorithms due to insufficient time for reconfiguration, as implied by \eqref{eq:rate}.
 As $T_s$ increases, the proposed algorithm achieves a higher data rate for the users.
-In the limit as $T_s \to \infty$, both algorithms converge to \( R \to \log(1 + \SNR_\text{thr}) \).
-Additionally, increasing the maximum phase shift range from $2\pi$ to $4\pi$ further improves the effective data rate in both algorithms.
+In the limit as $T_s \to \infty$, both algorithms converge to \( R \to \log_\MD{2}(1 + \SNR_\text{thr}) \). \MD{Furthermore, Fig.~\ref{fig:data rate} shows that increasing the maximum phase shift range from $2\pi$ to $4\pi$ significantly improves the effective data rate.
+This demonstrates a key insight of our work: even though a $2\pi$ phase range is sufficient for arbitrary beamforming at the steady state, a larger physical range ($\omega_{\max}$) directly accelerates the reconfiguration time, as modeled in \eqref{eq: time positive} and \eqref{eq: time negative}.
+A larger $\omega_{\max}$ provides a greater dynamic range for the phase transition, increasing the rate of phase change and thus reducing the time $T_c$ required to reach any desired intermediate phase.
+This highlights a crucial design trade-off where increasing the \gls{LC}-\gls{RIS} phase shifter length can be leveraged to overcome the inherent slow response time of the material.} Additionally, increasing the maximum phase shift range from $2\pi$ to $4\pi$ further improves the effective data rate in both algorithms.